Faure must go: How one woman is risking her life to end 50-year dynasty in Togo

 The government accused her of being a troublemaker.

 "In 2014, I published the personal contact numbers for all members of Togo's Parliament.
 I asked my compatriots to call the members and ask why they had voted against a bill to reinstate presidential term limits.
-The majority leader called me, insulted me, then abruptly hung up the phone.
+I called the majority leader, who insulted me, then abruptly hung up the phone.

 "I shared a recording of that call on social media and it soon went viral.
 A few days later, Parliament held a session in which they complained about not being able to sleep because they were harassed by hundreds of phone calls."